frozenpandaman/s3s/README.md

 You can even enter QR codes on the web version of SplatNet 3 via the list of available ones [here](https://github.com/frozenpandaman/s3s/wiki/list-of-qr-codes)!

-*Splatoon 3* stage rotation information and current SplatNet gear will soon be viewable at [splatoon3.ink](https://splatoon3.ink/).
+*Splatoon 3* stage rotation information and current SplatNet gear are viewable at [splatoon3.ink](https://splatoon3.ink/).

 ## Token generation 🪙